Google Sends Notices to Webmasters With Sites That Are Not Mobile Friendly

-The first move was in November 2014 when Google added a “mobile-friendly” label into Search Results (see our recent Is my website mobile friendly post).
+The first move was in November 2014 when Google added a “mobile-friendly” label into Search Results.
 This means that people searching on their Smartphone may see your website in Search Results and scroll right past it because the lack of a “mobile-friendly” label means it could be slow to load, hard to navigate and difficult to view.

 Google’s second move occurred just two days ago (January 19, 2015) when they started sending out notices through Google Webmaster Tools.
 The “Fix mobile usability issues found” WNC-451500 message looks like this:

 Note that Google warns website owners that “these pages will not be seen as mobile friendly by Google Search” and will be “displayed and ranked appropriately for smartphone users”.

 Did you receive one of these notices?
 Are you worried yet?
 With most websites averaging between 30-50% of traffic from mobile users a drop in mobile visibility could be hugely detrimental.